 Pupil Premium was introduced in April 2011.
 In 2016-17, 25% of all children in schools were eligible for the Pupil Premium (Free School Meal element of the funding) with a total of £1,460,541,060 being allocated to children from low-income families who were eligible for free school meals.
 Looked after children (those in foster care or care home provision) and those from families with parents in the Armed Forces are also eligible for an element of Pupil Premium funding.

-We have a relatively low number of low-income families who are eligible for free school meals (FSM); only 1.7% in 2011-12 when the funding was initially given and 7.9% of our school population in 2016-17.
-Although this is a substantial rise in 5 years, we are still well below the national average.
-We had 23 children in 2016-17 who had parents in the Armed Forces (or had been in the Armed Forces in the last 5 years), 20% of our school population.
-In 2016-17 financial year our total Pupil Premium allocation was £27,780.
+We have a relatively low number of low-income families who are eligible for free school meals (FSM); only 1.7% in 2011-12 when the funding was initially given.
+This rose to 7.9% of our school population in 2016-17 and in 2022-23, it is now 6.5% of our school population.

-Due to the turbulence factor faced by children of serving forces families, we have used our pupil premium service children element of the money to fund an Emotional Literacy Support Assistant (ELSA) who can help numerous children with any personal, social and emotional issues as well as ease transition into and out of school before and after postings.
+Due to the turbulence factor faced by children of serving forces families, we have used our pupil premium service children element of the money to partially fund our THRIVE practitioner’s time; she can help numerous children with any personal, social and emotional issues as well as ease transition into and out of school before and after postings.
 She is also deployed to meet the needs of children from some of our FSM children.

-We review the impact of our Pupil Premium spend with Governors every 6 weeks.
-The next review will take place just before Easter (data gathering) and formally alongside the Improvement Committee after Easter 2017.
+We review the impact of our Pupil Premium spend with Governors every term.
+The next review will take place in April 2024.